ryousfi/FTS/README.md

 **How to use:**

+1. Open the `UBS Icon Library` Figma file.
-1. Open the plugin from the Figma plugin menu.
+2. Open the plugin from the Figma plugin menu.
-2. Wait for the icons to load — they are displayed grouped by size for review.
+3. Wait for the icons to load — they are displayed grouped by size for review.
-3. Click **Sync to GitLab** to create a merge request with the updated icon files.
+4. Click **Sync to GitLab** to create a merge request with the updated icon files.

 ---